 Everyone produces waste.
-In fact, In fact, in the UK each person produces on average almost 431kg of waste each year.
-The latest statistics suggest that we are recycling approximately 43% of our household waste on average although this differs greatly in different regions.
+The latest statistics suggest, however, that we are recycling approximately 43.9% of our household waste on average in the UK, although this differs greatly in different regions.

 So how can you help by Recycling at Home?

 Receive a 40% discount on 'Recycle: The Essential Guide' Read the book review and find out more HERE

 Mobile Phones - Mobile phones contain a number of toxic substances so sending them to landfill is not a safe option.
 Millions of mobile phones are discarded each year but most of these could be recycled.
 In fact you could make up to £££ from your old mobile at - envirofone.com.

 Paper - Paper and packaging make up huge proportions of most municipal and commercial waste streams and paper is the second largest component of recycled household waste in England.
 Large amounts of this paper are still sent to landfill, however, using up this resource and meaning that recycling paper has to be imported or virgin product produced.
 Many councils now collect waste paper from homes but if you do not have this facility for Recycling at Home please take your paper to the nearest paper bank which you can find at the bank locator above.